krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 The major purpose of activation function in neural networks is to introduce non-linearity between output and the input.

 They basically decide when to fire a neuron and when to not.
-If we do not use activation fucntion, there will be a linear relationship between input and output variables and it would not be able to solve much complex problems as a linear relationship has some limitations.
+If we do not use activation function, there will be a linear relationship between input and output variables and it would not be able to solve much complex problems as a linear relationship has some limitations.
 The main objective of introducing a activation function is to introduce non-linearity which should be able to solve complex problems such as Natural Language Processing, Classification, Recognition, Segmentation etc.

 The figure below shows some of the very popular activation functions.